alextdel/InDesign-Use/02-document-setup.md

    - Ensure correct language appears in Language field
    - This affects hyphenation and spell-checking

-**What Success Looks Like:**
-- Correct language selected in Character panel
-- Proper hyphenation and spell-checking active
-- Foundation set for accessible text handling
+**What success looks like**: Correct language selected in Character panel, proper hyphenation and spell-checking active, foundation set for accessible text handling.

-## Master Page Considerations
+### Master Page Considerations

-### Step-by-step: Configure Master Pages for Accessibility
+#### Step-by-step: Configure Master Pages for Accessibility

 Create a page type for each distinct page-type required.
 Generally one master page style will be needed for the page containing the H1 tag and then at least one other for the remaining pages.